Vegz78/McAirpos/README.md

 - Follow up bugs and improve stability
 - Expand gamepad support further
 - Collect a library of well working controller configurations(Please share working _/sd/arcade.cfg_ and _arcade1&2.py_ files with the name and type of controllers in [the issues section](https://github.com/Vegz78/McAirpos/issues))
+- Support and install script for RecalBox
+- Attempt to include as scriptmodule in RetroPie-Setup?
 - More command line options;
   - Specify wanted /dev/input/eventXs manually,
   - Incorporate/allow to connect via [other mapping apps/scripts](https://github.com/Vegz78/McAirpos/issues/5#issuecomment-760950633)
   - Try to [use some of the controller configurations already set up in RetroPie](https://github.com/Vegz78/McAirpos/issues/5#issuecomment-761888132)<br>
+- Make more generic as a launcher for other games needing controller mapping?

 ## Mentions
 - [The MakeCode Newsletter](http://makecode.adafruitdaily.com/monthly/2021/01/22/play-makecode-arcade-games-on-raspberry-pi.html)